brunogarbe/tree/README.md

 # tree
-An STL-style k-ary tree class for C++.
+An STL-style k-ary tree class for c++11.